 "The Future of Public Health Dentistry: How Prevention, Policy, and Technology Are Transforming Oral Health for Communities"

-By Dr. Mayank Chandrakar, MDS (Public Health Dentistry), Applied Epidemiologist Introduction: A Turning Point for Public Health Dentistry Public health dentistry is standing at a historic crossroads.
-What was once viewed narrowly as a clinical, procedure-driven profession is now being redefined as a population-centered, prevention-oriented, data-guided discipline that sits at the intersection of healthcare, education, policy, and community development.
-For decades, dentistry largely operated within the confines of the dental chair—treating pain, restoring cavities, extracting diseased teeth, and rehabilitating oral function one patient at a time.
-While this curative model has served its purpose, it has not been sufficient to reduce the global burden of oral diseases.
+By Dr. Mayank Chandrakar, MDS (Public Health Dentistry), Applied Epidemiologist Introduction: A Turning Point for Public Health Dentistry This is an exciting time in public health dentistry, at a historic crossroads.
+A profession that was once seen too narrowly as clinical and focused on procedures is now expanding into a discipline centered around population health, prevention by design, and data-informed decision making at the intersection of healthcare in tandem with education policy/community development.
+Dentistry has existed for decades essentially within the walls of a dental chair—treating pain, filling cavities, extracting teeth beset with disease and restoring oral function one patient at a time.
+This curative model, however effective in many cases, is not enough to reduce the global burden of oral diseases.
 Today, a paradigm shift is underway.
-Oral health is no longer considered separate from general health.
-Scientific evidence has firmly established links between oral diseases and systemic conditions such as diabetes, cardio...
+Oral health has been separated from regular health no longer.
+There is also substantial scientific evidence that oral diseases are as...